Citroën C4: C4L, C4 Lounge and C4 Sedan (B73; 2012)

 At the end of 2012, Citroën unveiled the saloon version called "C4L".
 The saloon version was designed by the new PSA Style Centre in Shanghai.
 It is produced for the Chinese market in the Wuhan plant, and for the Russian market in the Kaluga plant.

 The platform is the same as the C4 hatchback, with the wheelbase increased by 102 mm.
 The engine range was composed of the 1.6 VTI Prince THP from 155 to 170 hp-metric, and the new 1.8 VTI with 135 hp-metric only for the Chinese market.
 All models are equipped with stop-start system.

 The C4 saloon is manufactured in El Palomar, Argentina, and was planned for launch in the Latin American market in late 2013.
-In 2013, it contained 62% of regionally-made parts.
+In 2013, it contained 62% of regionally made parts.

 The name of the vehicle is C4L in China, C4 Lounge in South America and C4 Sedan in Russia.

 It was facelifted in 2016 for China and Russia, and in 2017 for South America.
 The design of the three versions has been standardized on the occasion of this facelift.

 In 2019, the Chinese model received a new interior.

 In China, the C4L was discontinued in 2020.
 The C4 Lounge was also discontinued in Brazil late 2020, but stayed manufactured in Argentina to sold in local market until 2021.
-The Russian C4 Sedan is still assembled.
+The Russian market C4 Sedan was assembled up to 2022.